- Me, Elton John

 - The Ten Thousand Doors of January, Alix E. Harrow

 Elton John’s autobiography seems frank and open . . . and I say that because he confesses to a number of really unbecoming behaviors.
 Not that his peccadillos haven’t been more or less an open book over the past few years, right?
-But somehow, like his stage presence and overwhelming talent, John seems bigger than life and full of charm even when he’s confessing to his cocaine and sex and food addictions.
-After reading about his childhood, I think it’s amazing that he has managed to overcome all this to be a husband and father, and he’s earned my admiration.
+But somehow, like his stage presence and overwhelming talent, John seems bigger than life and full of charm even when he’s confessing to his cocaine, sex, and food addictions.
+Like many who suffer from addiction, John spent time in rehab in an attempt to try and control his addictions.
+If you are reading this knowing you struggle with an addiction, please take a look at https://enterhealth.com/residential-drug-alcohol-addiction-treatment/ for your own sake.
+These are places that you can help you when it comes to coping with your addiction, and they can provide you with the right sort of treatment to help you stop craving something you shouldn’t.
+You might find that they have similar ideas in how they treat their patients, such as regular drug tests (like this five panel drug test) to ensure that you are staying away from the drugs, whilst also offering support groups for those who need it.
+After reading about his childhood, I think it’s amazing that John has managed to overcome all this to be a husband and father, and he’s earned my admiration.
 Me is readable and relatable.

 I remembered Rohan O’Grady’s book as one of my teen favorites.
 I decided to find out if it really was as good as I recalled.
 My first impression was that Let’s Kill Uncle was as charming and scary as I’d remembered . . . but I decided it would not be written the same way now.
 I like it like it is.
 For very different reasons, two small children, Barnaby and Christie, are sent to an island off Canada for the summer in the early 1960s.
 Barnaby’s uncle visits occasionally, and his visits are terrifying.
 Though none of the island adults believe the girl and boy when they try to talk about it, Uncle is planning to kill both of them.
 The practical Christie suggests they kill Uncle first . . ..